 A field experience of 45-60 clock hours is taken concurrently with ED 393.
+EDUCATION

-ED 483 - Independent Study in Education

-Intensive study of an educational issue.
-Prior approval of the faculty and division head required.

-ED 500/500G - The Psychology of Adolescence 3 hours

-Issues related to physical, sexual, intellectual, moral, emotional and social development of the adolescent will be addressed.
+2 ED 483 - Independent Study in Education 1-3 hours 0 Intensive study of an educational issue.
+Prior approval of the faculty and Dean required.
+0 the faculty and Dean required.
+C1 ED 500/500G - The Psychology of Adolescence 3 hours (offered fall only) 1 Issues related to physical, sexual, intellectual, moral, emo- tional and social development of the adolescent will be 2 addressed.
 (Recommended prior to ED 672G.)

-ED 580G - Human Relations in Education 3 hours

-Examination of values, attitudes, beliefs, and behaviors, to increase personal awareness and translate this awareness into skills and techniques useful for teachers in a pluralistic society.
+0 ED 580G - Human Relations in Education 3 hours 0 Examination of values, attitudes, beliefs, and behaviors, to 7 increase personal awareness and translate this awareness into skills and techniques useful for teachers in a pluralis- tic society.